JellyRollJunior/hacker-rank-ide/README.md

  - ZigZagSequence: I need to practice dealing with indices.
 This easy debug problem took me longer than it should have.
  - PageCount: work through examples carefully.
 Don't lose focus because "this is an easy question ill just rush through it".
  - TowerBreakers: I need to step back and see the bigger picture.
 Don't get caught up in a single detail.
+ - CaesarCipher: USE THE SIMPLEST SOLUTION.
+Need to think outside of the obvious naive way to do a problem.
+Ask "How can I write less code?", "How can I reduce operations".

 #### Medium
  - FlippingTheMatrix: